Evalet: Evaluating Large Language Models through Functional Fragmentation: Technical Evaluation

 \subsubsection{Dataset}

-We use the RewardBench dataset~\cite{lambert2024rewardbench}, which contains input prompts and two responses generated by different LLMs, where one response was \textit{chosen} (i.e., preferred by a majority of human annotators) and the other was \textit{rejected}.
-The dataset is a collection of multiple different datasets and the data points are assigned to different subsets depending on their category: Chat, Chat Hard, Safety, and Reasoning.
-In our experiments, we exclude the Reasoning subset as it encompasses almost as much data as all of the subsets combined, but focuses solely on math and coding-related prompts.
-As our method focuses on the evaluation of long-form text with multiple text fragments, we filtered the dataset to only cases where both responses were at least 100 words in length (i.e., one paragraph or longer)---yielding 432 data points.
-We evaluated these data points on a general criterion: \criterion{Human Preference} (i.e., a response's alignment with human judgment and preferences in terms of naturalness, usefulness, and appropriateness).
+We use the RewardBench dataset~\cite{lambert2024rewardbench}, which contains input prompts and two responses from different LLMs, where one response was \textit{chosen} (i.e., preferred by human annotators) and the other was \textit{rejected}.
+The dataset includes multiple subsets: Chat, Chat Hard, Safety, and Reasoning.
+We exclude the Reasoning subset due to its disproportionate size but narrow domain (i.e., only math and code).
+We evaluated the data points on the criterion: \criterion{Human Preference} (i.e., alignment with human judgments).